 Civil Litigation.
 We focus on impact cases that will positively affect a large number of people by creating changes in policy, practice, or law.
 We are geographically focused on eastern North Carolina, a region of the state which has not prospered economically and which has a large and growing immigrant population.

 Immigration Law.
 We provide free representation to low-income immigrants seeking lawful immigration status and relief from deportation.
+We can only assist individuals who currently live in North Carolina.

 For more information on this type of legal service please click here.

+Students.
 For former ITT Tech and Regency Beauty Institute students, see the following pages for resources and assistance in navigating your options, particularly regarding related student loan debt:

 If you qualify for our services based on your income, the next step is to see if your case is of the type we generally accept.